The Carriageway

-The Carriageway is a heritage-listed town house at 506–508 Smollett Street, Albury, City of Albury, New South Wales, Australia.
+The Carriageway is a heritage-listed town house at 506–508 Smollett Street, Albury, New South Wales, Australia.
 The property is owned by D+K Investments Pty Ltd. It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The Carriageway is believed to have been built c.
 1860, during Albury's boom period as a border post and steamer port and has been used as an inn or hostel, as well as a private residence later.

 In October 1978 the Heritage Council received a request from the National Trust of Australia (NSW) for protection under the Heritage Act for The Carriageway.
 At that time the National Trust and the Albury Historical Society was concerned for the future of The Carriageway as it was being offered for sale by auction and its future was insecure through change of ownership.

 A section 130 Order under the Heritage Act was placed over The Carriageway on 10 November 1978.

 The Carriageway went to auction but was passed in at $50,000 and subsequently purchased by a local medical practitioner.
 The building was then offered for lease as commercial premises.
 On 6 September 1979 the Heritage Council resolved to recommend an Interim Heritage Order to the Minister in view of the threat of redevelopment to render the building suitable for commercial use.

 An Interim Heritage Order was placed over the property on 26 October 1979.